MAMMAMIA – Multi-scAle-Multi-Method Analysis of Mechanisms causing Ice Acceleration

 By scrutinizing the relationships between hydraulics, friction and ice acceleration, MAMMAMIA will not only generate knowledge required for more accurate assessments of climate change impacts, but also lay the foundation for further development through contributing open-access data and open-source modeling tools.

-The project number of MAMMAMIA – Multi-scAle-Multi-Method Analysis of Mechanisms causing Ice Acceleration is 301837.
+Full name of the research project MAMMAMIA is Multi-scAle-Multi-Method Analysis of Mechanisms causing Ice Acceleration

 The project is based on a collaboration with researchers from the University in Oslo and researchers from several different research institutions in Norway and internationally.
 The project team contains of collaborating researchers from: